 The ICC Court continuously seeks to improve efficiency, control time and costs and aid enforcement and confidentiality by introducing innovative new arbitration tools and procedures.
 This ongoing focus makes certain that the ICC Court is always in touch with the concerns and interests of trading partners throughout the world.

 The President of the ICC Court is Mr. Alexis Mourre.

-India representatives on the ICC Court are Mr. Lalit Bhasin, Member and Mr. Kunal Vajani, Alternate Member.
+India representatives on the ICC Court are Kunal Vajani, Member and Ms. Pallavi Shroff, Alternate Member.